Testing Is a Social Activity — Not a Solo Act

 Final thought

-If you’re the only tester, don’t try to “do everything.”
+If you’re the only tester, don’t try to do everything.

-Instead, bring everyone into the act of testing.
+Bring people into the act of testing.

-Ask questions.
-Share discoveries.
-Make invisible things visible.
+Make invisible risks visible.

 You don’t need to be a gatekeeper.